JeniferQ/HW1/README.md

 ## Apapat Juntarattanakamol (Music)

 **Background:**

 I am a girl from Thailand, who loves to sing and hangout.

 **Hobbies. :**
 1. Sing a song.
 2. Watch movie.
 3. Hangout with friends.

+**Skills:**
+1. I creative an artwork on procreat
+2. Organizational skill

 **Favourite Music Band:**
 1. wave to eart